9.3 Anxiety – Related Disorders

 - Being outside of the home alone

 People with agoraphobia often avoid these situations because they think it may be difficult or impossible to leave in the event they have a panic-like reaction or other embarrassing symptoms such as incontinence.
 In the most severe form of agoraphobia, the individual can become housebound.
-Agoraphobia can be diagnosed in an individual, in addition to the presence of a panic disorder.[19]
-See Figure 9.6[20] for an artistic rendition of agoraphobia.
+Physical symptoms can include palpitations, sweating, trembling, shortness of breath, dizziness, and gastrointestinal distress when exposed to or anticipating the feared situations.
+Agoraphobia can occur with or without a panic disorder.[23]
+See Figure 9.6[24] for an artistic rendition of agoraphobia.

 Separation Anxiety Disorder